endgameinc/homoglyph/README.md

 Look in `c:\Windows\Fonts`

 ## Code params
 The code is very simple and has a couple parameters that can be changed inline.
 The first is data type.
-For running the code on process data, set the `dataset_type` to `"process"` like:
+For running the code on process data, set the `dataset_type` to `"process"`:

 ```
 dataset_type = 'process'
 ```

-For domains do:
+For domains:

 ```
 dataset_type = 'domain'
 ```

 The second parameter allows the code to run on a subset of the data to get results faster.
 Note that a smaller dataset will get worse results.
-To set this parameter to a subset do:
+To set this parameter to a subset set `isFast` to `True`:

 ```
 isFast = True